 What’s better is that you can see the entire structure.
 Normal entrance to the Colosseum only allows access to certain levels, but with a night tour, you can also see the underground area of the theater.
 (Though please note that in summer 2019 this area is currently closed for renovations).

 I think this is one of the most interesting parts of the structure because it helps to highlight just how advanced the engineering was for the spectacles that could be held here.
 A serious of pulleys and levers (and lots of slaves) made it possible to quickly change the scenery or hoist up exotic animals to be released into the arena.

 Climbing the different levels, you will learn about the history of the Colosseum over the ages and get to examine it in a way that few people ever have the chance to see.

 Did I mention it is EMPTY?

 Want to try it for yourself?
-You can book with the Roman Guy but due to limited availability, you might also try booking online through Tiqets which has a shorter tour at a lower price.
+You can book with the Roman Guy but due to limited availability, you might also try booking online through Tiqets which has a shorter overall tour that offers the same amount of time inside the Colosseum at a lower price.